nzlosh/err-stackstorm/README.md

     },
 ```

-#### Client-side RBAC
+#### Client-side RBAC Authentication

-Err-stackstorm provides a way to associate the chat service user account with a StackStorm
+err-stackstorm provides a way to associate the chat service user account with a StackStorm
-username/password, user token or api token.
+username/password or api token.

 This implementation is specific to err-stackstorm.
-It is achieved by requesting a new authentication
+It is achieved by requesting a new
-session with err-stackstorm.
-A Universally Unique Identifier (UUID) is generated for the session
+authentication session with err-stackstorm.
+A Universally Unique Identifier (UUID) is generated
-and the chat user is invited to follow a URL to the authentication page hosted by errbot.
-For
+for the session and the chat user is invited to follow a URL to the authentication page hosted by
-security reasons, the UUID is a one time use and is consumed when the page is accessed.
+errbot.
+For security reasons, the UUID is a one time use and is consumed when the page is
+accessed.
+Any subsequent attempts to access the page will result in an error.

 The login page must be protected by TLS encryption and ideally require an ssl client certificate.
 The login page should not be exposed directly to the internet, but have a reverse proxy such as